 - Scripting languages are generally interpreted.
 A primary focus of a scripting language does not build the application but might provide behavior to an existing application.
 It is used to write a code that will target a software system.
 It can automate an operation on a software system.
 Scripts are written are basically a set of instructions to target a software system.

 - Scripting languages have evolved to become powerful.
 Now they are not limited to create small scripts to automate operations on a software system.
 One can also build a rich application with scripting languages.
 It can manipulate, customize and automate the facilities of an existing system.
 Useful functionality is already available via an interface, scripting languages provide a mechanism for exposing functionality to program control.

-Head to Head Comparison Between Programming vs Scripting
+Head to Head Comparison Between Programming and Scripting

-Below are the Top 8 Comparisons Differences Between Programming vs Scripting.
+Below are the top 8 Comparisons Differences Between Programming and Scripting:

-Below are the most important Differences Between Programming vs Scripting.
+Below are the most important Differences Between Programming and Scripting:

 - Code with Programming language takes longer to develop as more code needs to be written whereas with Scripting, it takes less time to code as it needs less coding.

 - Programming languages do not require a host; they are executable whereas Scripting languages need a host.